 Vacuum the refrigerator coils about twice a year to keep the compressor running efficiently.

 Vacuum registers and vents regularly, and don’t let furniture and draperies block the air flow.
 Inexpensive plastic deflectors can direct air under tables and chairs.

-New House?
 Plant a tree.
 One well-placed shade tree can reduce electric bills by 25 percent.